Integrity and

 8 A

-belief can be illuminating, informative or distracting.
+belief can be illuminating or distracting.

 If you think much

-about how another person might experience a particular belief, that belief might
+about how another person might experience a particular belief that belief might

-natural and wholesome ideas and concerns that you already value.
+and wholesome ideas that you already value.

 9 Don't avoidably rely on a belief to maintain

-your vision of goodness and sense of what's positive.
+your awareness and sense of what's positive.

-A belief that might
+A belief that might illuminate your awareness

-times when you don't intend to be the best person that you can be or when you’re
+to be the best person that you can be or when you’re careless.

-intend to be the best person that you can be or when you’re careless, the
+being the best person that you can be the illuminating potential of that belief

-illuminating potential of that belief might be overruled by an influential
+might be overruled by an influential opinion or convention.

 10 Although your inherent, natural and wholesome

-senses, your beliefs are not experienced by the whole range of your physical
+are not experienced by the whole range of your physical senses.
+So your beliefs

-senses.
-So your beliefs are not reliable standards to evaluate the ideas and
+are not reliable standards to evaluate the new ideas and experiences that you

 If you feature or reinforce a belief